pragma-/Plang/README.md

      String
      "hello"

-However, once a variable has been given a value, the variable may not be assigned a value of a different type.
+Once a variable has been given a value, the variable may not be assigned a value of a different type.
 This enforces the consistency of the variable's type.

     > var a = "hi"; a = 5